pdidev/pdi/plugins/flowvr/README.md

 2. Copy the data from shared memory to descriptor - needs the data copy (convenient for small messages or sparse data types).

-\subsection read_shared Read data from FlowVR message by access the shared memory
+\subsection flowvr_read_shared Read data from FlowVR message by access the shared memory

 ```yaml
 data: